ahall23/reading-notes/201/Class08/README.md

 Read up to “Flex-Flow Shorthand”

-What are some advantages of using flexbox over float?
+**What are some advantages of using flexbox over float?** It's easy and predictable, Supports vertical alignment, supports wrapping ...

-How does this topic connect with your long term goals?
+**How does this topic connect with your long term goals?**